Banana

 Health Benefits

-- Rich in potassium, supporting healthy blood pressure regulation and cardiovascular function
+- High in potassium, supporting heart health and blood pressure regulation

 Buying Guide